mlcolab/psi-kt/readme.md

 ## About The Project

-This is the official repository for our work [Predictive, scalable and interpretable knowledge tracing on structured domains](https://openreview.net/forum?id=NgaLU2fP5D&referrer=%5Bthe%20profile%20of%20Hanqi%20Zhou%5D(%2Fprofile%3Fid%3D~Hanqi_Zhou1)), where we proposed a hierarchical state-space model for knowledge tracing (KT) and derived its Bayesian inference process.
+Knowledge Tracing (KT) is a fundamental task in the realm of intelligent tutoring systems, aimed at predicting how students learn and progress over time.
+PSI-KT introduces a novel approach to KT, leveraging a hierarchical state-space model to improve the prediction, scalability, and interpretability of knowledge tracing on structured domains.
+This is the official repository for our work [Predictive, scalable and interpretable knowledge tracing on structured domains](https://openreview.net/forum?id=NgaLU2fP5D&referrer=%5Bthe%20profile%20of%20Hanqi%20Zhou%5D(%2Fprofile%3Fid%3D~Hanqi_Zhou1)), offering a unique blend of predictive accuracy, efficient scalability, and insightful interpretability.

 > **Abstract**
 >